 Good.
 Connecting readers with great books since 1972.
 Used books may not include companion materials, some shelf wear, may contain highlighting/notes, and may not include cd-rom or access codes.
 Customer service is our top priority!

-Add this copy of The Dispossessed (Hainish Cycle) (Cover May Vary) to cart. $4.84, very good condition, Sold by HPB-Movies rated 5.0 out of 5 stars, ships from Dallas, TX, UNITED STATES, published 1994 by Harper Voyager.
+Add this copy of The Dispossessed (Hainish Cycle) to cart. $4.98, very good condition, Sold by HPB-Diamond rated 4.0 out of 5 stars, ships from Dallas, TX, UNITED STATES, published 1994 by Harper Voyager.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.